 - Ozone works to restore function where there is disfunction

-- Ozone works to remove toxins and endotoxins from teeth and the mouth
+- Ozone works to remove toxins and endotoxins for teeth and the mouth

-- Ozone works to reduce and alleviate remove pain
+- Ozone works to reduce and even remove pain

 - Ozone works to support overall health